Home Insurance Coinsurance Clause: What It Is & How to Avoid Penalties

 Pros

-• Online calculators (NerdWallet, Bankrate) — good for a quick ballpark figure
+• Online calculators (NerdWallet, Bankrate) that are good for a quick ballpark figure

-• Licensed contractor or home appraiser — most accurate for custom or older homes ($300–$500 fee)
+• Licensed contractor or home appraiser, most accurate for custom or older homes ($300 to $500 fee)

 Cons

-• Market value appraisals — don't reflect rebuild costs and will leave you underinsured
+• Market value appraisals do not reflect rebuild costs and will leave you underinsured

-• Mortgage balance — irrelevant to replacement cost; do not use this as your coverage basis
+• Mortgage balance is irrelevant to replacement cost; do not use this as your coverage basis

 Step 4: Consider Extended or Guaranteed Replacement Cost

-Even with a careful estimate, construction costs can spike after a major regional disaster (think post-hurricane demand surges).
+Even with a careful estimate, construction costs can spike after a major regional disaster (think post-hurricane or post-wildfire demand surges).
 Consider adding:

-• Extended Replacement Cost: Pays an additional 10–50% above your coverage limit
+• Extended Replacement Cost: Pays an additional 10% to 50% above your coverage limit, with 25% and 50% being the most common options in 2026

-• Guaranteed Replacement Cost: Covers the full rebuild cost no matter what it totals
+• Guaranteed Replacement Cost: Covers the full rebuild cost no matter what it totals, with no percentage cap

 These endorsements provide a valuable buffer and can prevent the coinsurance clause from penalizing you if costs exceed your estimate.
+Extended replacement cost typically adds only $25 to $50 per year to your premium, which is inexpensive protection given today's construction volatility.
 Learn more about the difference between replacement cost vs. actual cash value coverage to ensure your policy is built on the right foundation.
 You can also use our guide on rebuild cost vs. home value to walk through the full calculation step by step.

 Pincher's Pro Tip

-Review your dwelling coverage every year — especially after renovations, additions, or major improvements.
-Rising construction costs alone can push your home's rebuild value up by 5–10% per year, quietly pushing you below the 80% coinsurance threshold without you ever changing your policy.
+Review your dwelling coverage every year, especially after renovations, additions, or major improvements.
+Rising construction costs alone can push your home's rebuild value up by 4% to 7% per year in 2026, quietly pushing you below the 80% coinsurance threshold without you ever changing your policy.

 Frequently Asked Questions